scaling-lightning/scaling-lightning/README.md

 ## Getting started

-> ***The project is still far from complete***.
+> **_The project is still far from complete_**.

 The following is a quick start guide to get something running.
 Please refer to the [documentation](https://scalinglightning.com/docs) for more info.

-### Prerequisites:
+### Prerequisites

-* Kubernetes.
+- Kubernetes.

-    * If you are developing locally you can use Docker Desktop and enable Kubernetes in the dashboard.
+  - If you are developing locally you can use Docker Desktop and enable Kubernetes in the dashboard.
-    * Alternatively minikube works as an alternative to Docker Desktop.
+  - Alternatively minikube works as an alternative to Docker Desktop.
 Please use `minikube tunnel` to enable traefik to get an "external" ip which the library and cli requires to communicate in to the sidecar clients.
-    * SL has also been tested on Digital Ocean's hosted K8s cluster
+  - SL has also been tested on Digital Ocean's hosted K8s cluster
-    * Please let us know if you have run SL on a different cluster distribution such as Kind, K3s K0s or any other cloud provider
+  - Please let us know if you have run SL on a different cluster distribution such as Kind, K3s K0s or any other cloud provider

-* Helm 3 and Helmfile.
+- Helm 3 and Helmfile.

   Mac OS